deepsense-ai/seahorse/docs/examples.md

 #### Perform Operations on the Input DataFrame
 {:.no_toc}

-You can access the DataFrame passed to the Notebook node on first input port by calling the `dataframe()` function.
+You can access the DataFrame passed to the Notebook node on the first input port by calling the `dataframe()` function.

 <table>